-2.1.2 National Development Goals: Water, Agriculture and Land Use Planning
+2.1.2 National Development Goals: Agriculture and Land Use Planning

 The agricultural project pins down key development goals and challenges which were identified as part of the Namibian development goals.
-It may be considered as an agricultural / irrigation project which aims at generating income from foreign sectors by providing the most value per resource (water, soil and labour).
+It may be considered as an agricultural project which aims at generating income from foreign sectors by providing the most value per resource (soil and labour).
 In addition, the project is located in line with the regional planning initiatives which identified the location as an area for agricultural development.
-The project further contributes to the national climate change combatting initiatives through crop diversification and proposed resilient crop cultivation.
+The project will further contribute to the national climate change combatting initiatives through crop diversification and proposed resilient crop cultivation.
 Developing of the agricultural sector was identified as one of the core plans within the NDPs for Namibia.
 The agricultural project therefore is considered to be a positive contributor to achieving national development goals.

-Desired Outcome: Continued contribution to the development of the region as well as implementation of project activities in line with NDPs and Vision 2030.
+Desired Outcome: Continued contribution to the development of the Region as well as implementation of project activities in line with NDPs and Vision 2030.

-- Liaison with local and national governmental agencies through appropriate financial and social responsibility reporting. - Increase recycling initiatives and incorporate additional greenhouse gas reduction activities such as conservation tillage and climate smart agriculture. - Infrastructure maintenance and development such as, road servitude, water- and sanitation system developments (provision to employees) and node development.
+- Liaison with regional and national governmental agencies through appropriate financial and social responsibility reporting. - Increase recycling initiatives and incorporate additional greenhouse gas reduction activities such as conservation tillage and climate smart agriculture. - Infrastructure maintenance and development such as, road servitude, water- and sanitation system developments (provision to employees) and node development.
 Where possible, public and private partnership regarding projects should be considered.

-- All project contributions towards regional development, inclusive of communications held with relevant authorities, to be kept on file. - Monitoring of borehole water levels and water abstraction (monthly) and submit to the relevant custodian on a quarterly basis.
+• All project contributions towards regional development, inclusive of communications held with relevant authorities, to be kept on file.